Title Endorsements: What They Are And When You Need Them

 Contiguity

 The contiguity endorsement is common for insured land that contains multiple parcels that make up one property.
 This type of endorsement ensures there are no other parcels or gaps that intervene and cause the insured parcels to become detached from one another.
-It covers any loss that occurs when the insured parcels are not adjoining – or touching one another – because there are other parcels, gaps or gores separating them.
+It covers any loss that occurs when the insured parcels are not adjoining – or touching one another – because there are other parcels, gaps or irregularly shaped parcels separating them.

 Who Needs A Title Insurance Endorsement?

-Most title insurance policies will cover many common needs.
-However, some properties – due to their location or their features – may require additional coverage.
-The additional coverage needed will depend on the property.
-To help you gain insight on the types of endorsements you should get, take a cue from your lender.
-The lender will most likely have more of a stake in the property in the beginning – depending on how much you borrow – so it’ll want to protect its investment.
+To help you gain insight into the types of endorsements you may need to get, talk to your lender.
+They will most likely have more of a stake in the property in the beginning, depending on how much you borrow, and so will want to protect their investment.
 Whatever endorsements your lender gets, you may want to consider getting the homeowner version.
-Many title endorsements are available to both the lender and homeowner.
+Many title endorsements are available to both the lender and the homeowner.

 While following the lender’s lead is helpful, the best way to be sure you’re getting the right endorsements for your property is to consult with an attorney or contact the title company directly.